Questionable Advice: “People Used To Take Me Seriously. Then I Became A Software Vendor”

 Then I started a software company.
 And all of a sudden this bullshit starts popping up.
 Someone brushing me off because I was “selling something”, or dismissing my work like I was fatally compromised.
 I shrugged it off, but if I stopped to think, it really bothered me.
 Sometimes I felt like yelling “HEY FUCKERS, I am one of your kind!
 I’m trying to HELP YOU.
 Stop making this so hard!” 😡 (And sometimes I actually did yell, lol.)

-I definitely remember complaining to Abby about being treated differently as a vendor back when I first met her, maybe five years ago?
+That’s what I remember complaining to Abby about, five or six years ago.
 It was all very fresh and raw at the time.

 The first time I encountered “software for sale”

 My earliest interaction with software vendors was at Linden Lab.
-As an infrastructure engineer, most of the software I used had always come from open source land.
+Like most infrastructure teams, most of the software we used was open source.
 But somewhere around 2009?
-2010? the LL data engineering team began auditioning vendors like Splunk, Greenplum, Vertica, etc for our data warehouse solution, and I tagged along as the sysinfra/ops delegate.
+2010?
+Linden’s data engineering team began auditioning vendors like Splunk, Greenplum, Vertica[2], etc for our data warehouse solution, and I tagged along as the sysinfra/ops delegate.

 For two full days we sat around this enormous table as vendor after vendor came by to demo and plump their wares, then opened the floor for questions.